Really-Simple-Plugins/really-simple-ssl/readme.txt

 * The site url and home url are changed to https.
 * Your insecure content is fixed by replacing all http:// urls with https://, except hyperlinks to other domains.
 Dynamically, so no database changes are made (except for the siteurl and homeurl).

 [contact](https://www.really-simple-ssl.com/contact/) me if you have any questions, issues, or suggestions.
-More information about me or my work can be found on my [website](https://www.rogierlankhorst.com).
+Really Simple SSL is developed by [Really Simple Plugins](https://www.really-simple-plugins.com).

 = Like to have this plugin in your language? = Translations can be added very easily [here](https://translate.wordpress.org/projects/wp-plugins/really-simple-ssl).
 If you do, I can get you added as translation editor to approve the translations.